 Task No. Description Responsible Party Notes/Status Completed 37.
 Determine whether any of the company's operations must be reported as separate segments Accountants / L&W 38.
 Discuss use of non-GAAP financial measures Issuer / Accountants / Underwriters' Counsel 39.
 "Cheap stock" analysis Accountants Cheap stock comments by the Staff cannot be resolved until a price range is provided to the Staff 40.
 Determine "significant subsidiaries" under Rule 1-02 of Regulation S-X Issuer Frequently used in connection with reps and warranties in underwriting agreement 41.
 Underwriters' counsel and auditors discuss comfort letter Underwriters' Counsel / Accountants If quarterly financial data for previous fiscal years will be included in the MD&A, be sure to discuss comfort on that data 42.
 Obtain draft of accountant's consent L&W / Accountants It is not necessary to submit a signed consent in a confidential submission, but verbal approval from accountants to file is always advisable General Corporate Matters 43.
 Consider whether a name change of the issuer is desired Issuer Be thoughtful about intellectual property issues in the event of a name change 44.
 Consider whether it is desirable to restructure the capitalization of the company; consider whether a leveraged re-cap is desirable Issuer / Underwriters 45.
-Consider whether there is a need to revise or enter into: • employment agreements Issuer / L&W It is customary for the board to revisit management compensation arrangements employee benefit matters (i.e., stock option plans, employee stock purchase plans) mployee benefit matters (i.e., stock usually with the advice of a compensation consultant renegotiation of any covenants in loan agreements that restrict or limit the use of proceeds in a public offering, as applicable
+Consider whether there is a need to revise or enter into: Issuer / L&W It is customary for the board to revisit management employment agreements compensation arrangements concurrently with the IPO, employee benefit matters (i.e., stock usually with the advice of a compensation consultant renegotiation of any covenants in loan agreements that restrict or limit the use of proceeds in a public offering, as applicable